World Cup 2018 Predictions: Projecting Final Teams to Advance to Semis

 World Cup 2018 Predictions: Projecting Final Teams to Advance to SemisJuly 7, 2018

-Belgium and France are the two first two sides to have qualified for the final of the 2018 FIFA World Cup, with two more tickets up for grabs on Saturday.
+Belgium and France are the two first two sides to have qualified for the semi-finals of the 2018 FIFA World Cup, with two more tickets up for grabs on Saturday.

 Croatia will be favoured to beat hosts Russia, and England will face Sweden, hoping to improve on their recent record against the Scandinavians.

-Here's a look at the teams that have already qualified, and the remaining contests:
+Here's a look at the teams that have already qualified and the remaining contests:

 France